K2Joom/docs-matukio/booking_fields.md

 > If the user is logged in and already made a booking this data is used to pre-allocate the data.

+### Ordering

+Set the position where the booking field should be displayed.
+(Counting up from one)

+### Per place

+Set if this booking field should be filled out per place / seat or just once for the whole booking (only for multiple places).

+### Show in Overview

+If you want